ukdave/ansible-workshop/README.md

 These exercises make use of Vagrant to create a number of virtual machines which we will configure using Ansible.

 1. Install Ansible (using Homebrew on Mac OS X):
     `brew install ansible`

 2. Install Vagrant:
     <https://www.vagrantup.com/downloads.html>

 3. Install Proxy Configuration Plugin for Vagrant (optional):
     `vagrant plugin install vagrant-proxyconf`

 4. Install Ruby (only required for exercise5 - optional)

-These exercises have been tested on macOS Sierra with Vagrant 1.9.8, Ansible 2.3.2.0, and Ruby 2.4.1.
+These exercises have been tested on macOS Mojave with Vagrant 2.2.4, Ansible 2.8.0, and Ruby 2.6.3.

 ## Exercices